You are currently viewing How to Replace Vital Documents

 Property Deed

-The deed proves you own the property.
-If you’re selling or refinancing your home, you’ll need to have it.
+The deed proves you own the property and is an important document.
+You’ll need to have it if you’re selling or refinancing your home.
 The deed is also necessary if you’re transferring the title for estate planning.

-The first place to start is with the lawyer or closing company who handled the transaction when you bought your home.
+The first place to start is with the lawyer or closing company that handled the transaction when you bought your home.
 If they don’t have one or are no longer in business, check with the county clerk’s office.
-If they aren’t able to assist you, you can hire a title company to do the search for you.
+If they can’t assist you, you can hire a title company to search for you.

-To expedite the process, provide the tax map ID number in addition to your street address.
+Provide the tax map, I.D. number, and street address to expedite the process.
 If you make the request yourself, there’s usually no fee.
-Title search companies will charge, so get several quotes.
+Title search companies do charge a fee, so get several quotes.

 Car Title